project-fractal/WP3/Components/WP3T35-03 LEDEL/docker_use/cross_compilation_tool/README.md

 3. ```cmake .. -DCMAKE_CXX_COMPILER="/home/isar-riscv/sdk/sdk-debian-sid-ports-riscv64/usr/bin/riscv64-linux-gnu-g++"```
 4. ```make```

 This will generate and executable file compiled for a RISC-V system.
-Transfering the file to a RISC-V emulation like the ones available in the other dockers on this repository should be enough to execute it without any more modifications.
+Transferring the file to a RISC-V emulation like the ones available in the other dockers on this repository should be enough to execute it without any more modifications.